airladon/FigureOne/docs/tutorials/intro.md

 This is a work in progress and the entire API is not yet documented.

-#### Diagrams, Primitives and Collections
+#### Figures, Primitives and Collections

-**FigureOne** allows you to create a *figure*, or *diagram* that can be both interactive and animated.
+**FigureOne** allows you to create a *figure*, or *figure* that can be both interactive and animated.

-A diagram has one or more *diagram elements*.
-A diagram element is a simple shape, some text, or it may be a collection of other elements.
+A figure has one or more *figure elements*.
+A figure element is a simple shape, some text, or it may be a collection of other elements.
 These elements combine to create a complex drawing, graph or equation.

-In the language of **FigureOne**, there are two types of {@link DiagramElements}:
+In the language of **FigureOne**, there are two types of {@link FigureElements}:

-* {@link DiagramElementPrimitive} - an element that will draw something to the screen, such as a line, shape or text
+* {@link FigureElementPrimitive} - an element that will draw something to the screen, such as a line, shape or text
-* {@link DiagramElementCollection} - collections of primitives or other collections
+* {@link FigureElementCollection} - collections of primitives or other collections

-Each {@link DiagramElement} has a {@link Transform} that may contain one or more translations, rotations and scaling factors.
+Each {@link FigureElement} has a {@link Transform} that may contain one or more translations, rotations and scaling factors.
 When the element is rendered to the screen, the transform will be applied.
-In the case of a {@link DiagramElementPrimitive}, the shape or text will be transformed.
-In the case of a {@link DiagramElementCollection}, all the diagram elements it contains will have the transform applied to them.
+In the case of a {@link FigureElementPrimitive}, the shape or text will be transformed.
+In the case of a {@link FigureElementCollection}, all the figure elements it contains will have the transform applied to them.

-This means there is a heierachy of {@link DiagramElement} objects, where the parent transform is applied to (cascaded with) the child transform.
+This means there is a heierachy of {@link FigureElement} objects, where the parent transform is applied to (cascaded with) the child transform.
 Therefore collections can be thought of as modular building blocks of a more complex figure.

 Changing an element's transform moves the element through space.
 Changing the element's transform over time animates the element.